Alexandru Nicolschi: Mobile Brigade

 Nicolschi was later assigned General Inspector of the traditional secret police, Siguranța Statului, where he and Serghei Nicolau led the will-to-be communist security force "Mobile Brigade", entrusted with silencing political opposition.
 The unit, which was to become an embryo for the "Securitate", comprised an active cell of Soviet MGB envoys.
 At the time, Nicolschi himself rose to the rank of colonel in the MGB.

 Together with Alexandru Drăghici, Nicolschi ordered a wave of arbitrary arrests in 1946–1947, which – according to some sources – came to mark the lives of as many as 300,000 people.
 He also played a role in the killing of Ștefan Foriș, who, after being toppled from his position as General Secretary, had been kept in seclusion; it was Nicolschi who ordered Foriș' mother to be drowned in the Crișul Repede.
 In 1967, he indicated that one of his subordinates, a certain "comrade (Gavril) Birtaș" of the Oradea section, had taken the initiative:

 Comrade Birtaș had received the indication to talk to her and get her to return to Oradea and admit herself into an old people's home.
 Details of how Comrade Birtaș has accomplished the mission are not known to me.

-In early 1948, after the PCR forced King Michael I to abdicate, Nicolschi escorted the latter out of the country and as far as Vienna.
+In late 1947, after the PCR forced King Michael I to abdicate, Nicolschi escorted the latter out of the country and as far as Vienna.
 During May, Nicolschi, together with Marin Jianu, engineered a series of trials for sabotage, which notably implicated the industrialists Radu Xenopol and Anton Dumitru, who were accused of having destroyed their own enterprises as a means to resist nationalization.